This page is dedicated to the memory of my daughter ~ Rehtaeh Anne Parsons

 Someone produced a bottle of Vodka and the four of them shared it.
 Rehtaeh doesn’t recall how much she drank, but it was enough to make her physically sick.
 When she started to vomit the two boys carried her to a window so she could get sick while hanging out it and not make a mess in the room.

 While she was out the window the two males debated who would go first (this we know from a letter sent to Rehtaeh’s mother from one of the youth following Rehtaeh’s death).
 When the second male raped her he asked for a photo to be taken.
 He smiled for the picture and gave a thumbs up.
 This photo was shared and spread to hundreds of students throughout the Halifax school district.

-When they finished assaulting Rehtaeh they carried her to a bed so “she could sleep.”
+When they finished assaulting Rehtaeh they carried her to a bed so, “she could sleep.”
 Rehtaeh’s friend had left earlier and returned with her mother.
-One of the males meet them at the door than returned to the bedroom with Rehtaeh’s friend.
+One of the males met them at the door, then returned to the bedroom with Rehtaeh’s friend.
 When they were unable to get Rehtaeh dressed they returned to the door and told the mother that Rehtaeh wanted to spend the night.
-The mother and her daughter left.
+So the mother and her daughter left.